Maikel Garcia Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 28th in MLB.

-- The Rockies have a 5.23 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.18 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to allow 75 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Rockies pitchers combine to surrender 77 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- Anderson (0-0) gets the starting nod for the Rockies in his fourth start of the season.
-He has a 1.31 ERA in 20 2/3 innings pitched, with 10 strikeouts.
+- Gomber gets the start for the Rockies, his 12th of the season.
+He is 4-4 with a 7.00 ERA and 34 strikeouts in 54 2/3 innings pitched.

-- His last appearance was on Sunday against the New York Mets, when the right-hander went five innings, surrendering one earned run while allowing four hits.
+- In his most recent time out on Sunday, the lefty tossed four innings against the New York Mets, allowing six earned runs while surrendering eight hits.

-- The 35-year-old has an ERA of 1.31, with 4.4 strikeouts per nine innings, in five games this season.
-Opponents have a .208 batting average against him.
+- In 11 games this season, the 29-year-old has a 7.00 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.